 - If you have kidney problems, lab work may be needed before your CT scan with contrast.

-- If you are allergic to contrast, medications to prevent allergic reactions during your CT scan with contrast will be prescribed.
+- If you are allergic to contrast, medications can be prescribed to prevent allergic reactions during your CT scan with contrast if appropriate.

 Getting Ready for Your CT Scan